top of page

 Initial Assessment

 After receiving a referral, we begin by meeting with parent and child to establish whether we are the right provision for their needs.
-School staff or parent and child are shown around the provision.
+Schools or Local Authorities that have referred a young person will also be invited to visit the setting.

 We create a positive plan of support together and decide on how we are going to begin to integrate the child into the setting.